autolab/Autolab/README.md

 ## Using Autolab

 Please feel free to use Autolab at your school/organization.
 If you run into any problems, you can reach the core developers at `autolab-dev@andrew.cmu.edu` and we would be happy to help.
 On a case by case basis, we also provide servers for free.
 (Especially if you are an NGO or small high-school classroom)

+## Changelog

+### [v2.4.0](https://github.com/autolab/Autolab/releases/tag/v2.4.0) (2020/02/08) Speedgrader - The new code viewer
+- The File Tree shows file hierarchy of student’s submission
+  - Click on a file to open
+  - Click on a folder to expand
+- The Symbol Tree allows you to jump quickly to functions in the student’s code
+  - Click on a function to jump
+- You can easily switch between submissions and files
+  - Up/down arrow keys change file
+  - Right/left arrow keys change submission
+- How to use new annotation system:
+  - Make annotations with grade adjustments
+  - Important: annotations can only be made for non-autograded problems (to preserve the original autograded score of the autograded problem)
+  - Annotations grade changes summarized by the Annotations table on the right
+- New: Score for problem automatically updates after annotation score changes based on the following formula (this no longer has to be done manually on the Gradebook):

+ `score = max_score + ∑(annotation score changes) `
+- For example, a way to grade style in a deductive manner would be to set the max score for the Style problem, and make annotations with negative score for style violations and zero score for good style

+UI Enhancements
+- Tables are more standardized
+- Fixed text overflowing issues on Gradebook modals
+- Improved standardization and UI for annotations on PDF submissions

+Others
+- Course assistants are now able to submit assignments early